1. Home

 Term time workers should note that these rates are based on the full Spinal Column Point, and payment for term time workers will be pro-rated accordingly.

-2025 rates will be published here week commencing 25th August 2025.
+2025 rates will be published here nearer the time.

 How will the backdated arrears appear on my payslip?